TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Standard/Vocals.md

 Lyric shift markers set points at which a static lyric display should divide the current phrase into another segment that can be scrolled to, as if it were a separate phrase.

 Range shift markers set points at which the note display should re-calculate the range it displays and gradually shift towards the new range.
 The length of these markers determine the speed of the shift, not how long it stays shifted for.

+The player 1 and 2 phrases designate a section of the song to be sung by a specific player in certain 2-player versus modes.
+During player 1 phrases, only player 1 sings the song, and during player 2 phrases, only player 2 sings the song.
+Both phrases can occur at the same time to make both players play at the same time.

 ## Vocals Text Events